honeycombio/honeycomb-opentelemetry-java/README.md

 ## Getting Started

+There are two ways to start using Honeycomb OpenTelemetry:

-If you are looking for an all-in-one, easy-to-install auto-instrumentation for your Java application, you'll want to use the `honeycomb-opentelemetry-javaagent`.
+1. If you are looking for an all-in-one, easy-to-install auto-instrumentation for your Java application, you'll want to use the `honeycomb-opentelemetry-javaagent`.
 See the [Agent Usage](#agent-usage) section for setup.
 You can enrich your application's auto-instrumented telemetry by adding [custom instrumentation](#enrich-the-auto-instrumented-data) to your application code.

-If you want start first with manually instrumenting your application and are not interested in auto-instrumentation, you'll want to use the Honeycomb OpenTelemetry SDK.
+2. If you want start first with manually instrumenting your application and are not interested in auto-instrumentation, you'll want to use the Honeycomb OpenTelemetry SDK.
 See the [SDK Usage](#sdk-usage) section for details.

 ## Agent Usage